javadasoodeh/CV/opencv_basic/Image_Manipulations_and_Transformations/IMAGE_MANIPULATIONS_AND_TRANSFORMATIONS.md

 ##### Deeper Dive into the Rotation Matrix Formula (Optional)

 The formula for the rotation matrix in image processing is derived from the basic principles of linear algebra and geometry.
-Let's delve into the details of the formula you've mentioned:
+Let's delve into the details of the formula:

 $$
 \text{rotationMatrix} = \begin{bmatrix}